cutemelissa17/bioeC131-final-project/README.md

 You should be able to see the image of MFE structure with base pair probabilities, such as the one below.
 ![MFE Structure](MFE_structure.png)

+The proximity analysis helps determine how close LAT regions are to nearby genes like ICP34.5 (RL1) and ICP0 (RL2), which are involved in neurovirulence and reactivation.
+This can provide information into potential regulatory interactions, co-regulation, or overlapping functionality between these non-coding LAT regions and protein-coding genes, contributing to understanding the molecular mechanisms of latency and reactivation in herpesvirus.